2024 Melbourne City Council election

-The 2024 Melbourne City Council election was held on 26 October 2024 to elect nine councillors and a leadership team (consisting of a lord mayor and deputy lord mayor) to the City of Melbourne.
+The 2024 Melbourne City Council election was held on 26 October 2024 to elect nine councillors and a leadership team (consisting of a lord mayor and deputy lord mayor) to the Council.
 The election was held as part of the statewide local government elections in Victoria, Australia.

-Incumbent lord mayor Nicholas Reece, who succeeded Sally Capp after her resignation in July 2024, was re-elected with 61.5% of the two-candidate-preferred vote.
-Arron Wood, who was seen as a frontrunner going into the election, conceded defeat on 29 October.
+Incumbent lord mayor Nicholas Reece was re-elected with 61.5% of the two-candidate-preferred vote.

 Background

-Party defections

-On 24 June 2022, Bring Back Melbourne councillor Philip Le Liu left the Liberal Party to join the Victorians Party and contest the 2022 Victorian state election.
-However, the party disbanded on 13 August 2022 before the election was held.

-Rohan Leppert trans comments

-In March 2022, Greens councillor Rohan Leppert made comments in a private Facebook group about the Andrews state government's gay conversion therapy laws.
-After the comments were leaked, some Greens members labelled him transphobic and called for him to be expelled from the party.

-On 6 April 2022, the Victorian Greens released a statement "in light of recent commentary by Leppert", saying the party "reject[s] any suggestion that trans rights should be up for debate".
-Leppert described the party's statement as "highly tendentious and false".

-Leppert chose in March 2024 not to seek re-election after three terms as a councillor.

 Sally Capp resignation

-On 28 March 2024, then-Lord Mayor Sally Capp announced that she would resign before the re-election.
-She resigned as Lord Mayor on 1 July 2024, and was replaced by Deputy Lord Mayor Nicholas Reece.
+On 28 March 2024, then-Lord Mayor Sally Capp announced that she would resign before the election.
+She resigned as lord mayor on 1 July 2024.
+At a special meeting the next day council resolved not to hold an election to fill the lord mayor vacancy but to appoint Deputy Lord Mayor Nicholas Reece to the position rather than hold a byelection at a cost of up to $1.3 million.
+Further, council resolved not to appoint a councillor to the position of deputy lord mayor, which may have triggered a countback to appoint a new councillor.
+The council saw out the remainder of the term with 10 councillors.

 Electoral system

-The leadership team is elected using Instant-runoff voting, with each team running as a single unit.
+The leadership team is elected using preferential voting.

 Like in state and federal elections, the leadership team election uses full preferential voting, meaning voters must number every team that is running.

 The councillors are elected using single transferable voting, using the city as a single at-large district.

 For the councillor election, group voting tickets (GVT) are used − a group registers a GVT before an election, and when a voter selects a group above-the-line on the ballot paper, their vote is distributed according to the registered GVT for that group.
 Alternatively, a voter can number all boxes for individual candidates below-the-line.

 Individual candidates are not able to contest both the leadership team election and the councillor election.
 The leadership team election is separate from the election of councillors.
 This means that even if a group's leadership team candidates are unsuccessful, members of their councillor ticket can still be elected.